How To: Clean a Microfiber Sofa

 Least risky of all is vacuuming, and it’s recommended that you undertake modest cleaning efforts on a regular basis—weekly or bimonthly.
 Equip your vacuum with the brush attachment and be careful not to press too hard on the fabric or you may inadvertently press in dust or dirt.

-Code W Microfiber
+How to Clean Code W Microfiber

 Mix a small amount of gentle laundry soap into a bucket of cold water.
 Dip a clean washcloth into the soapy water and use it to moisten any stained areas of the couch.
 Continue dipping and blotting until you are sure the stain has gone away.
 Now take up any excess water with a dry washcloth.
 Never allow water to puddle or pool on the furniture.
 Once the fabric has dried, vacuum once again to restore the nap.

-Code S Microfiber
+How to Clean Code S Microfiber

 Sprinkle dry detergent on the stained area, gently massaging it in with a soft-bristled brush.
 After leaving the detergent on the couch for as long as advised by the directions on the product label, vacuum thoroughly in order to remove all of the detergent.